ctl43/TranSpotteR/README.md

 ```

 ## In the future
-The functions of this package will be extended to detect chromosomal translocation and virus insertion soon.
+The applications of this package will be extended to detect chromosomal translocation and virus insertion soon.